KGHB-CD

-KGHB-CD, virtual channel 27 (UHF digital channel 21), is a low-powered, Class A UniMás-affiliated television station licensed to Pueblo, Colorado, United States.
-Owned by Entravision Communications, it is a sister station to Univision affiliate KVSN-DT (channel 48, also licensed to Pueblo).
+KGHB-CD (channel 27) is a low-power, Class A television station licensed to Pueblo, Colorado, United States, serving the Colorado Springs area as an affiliate of the Spanish-language network UniMás.
+It is owned by Entravision Communications alongside Univision affiliate KVSN-DT (channel 48, also licensed to Pueblo).
 KGHB-CD's transmitter is located on Baculite Mesa north of Pueblo.

 Even though KGHB broadcasts a digital signal of its own, its broadcast radius just barely reaches Colorado Springs.
 The station is therefore simulcast on KVSN's second digital subchannel in order to cover the entire market.
-This can be seen on virtual channel 48.2 (UHF channel 27.2) from a transmitter on Cheyenne Mountain.
+This can be seen on channel 48.2 from a transmitter on Cheyenne Mountain.

-On cable, KGHB is available on Comcast Xfinity channel 11 (CBS affiliate KKTV, which broadcasts over the air on channel 11, is instead carried on channel 10).